finance-quote/finance-quote/README.md

 Please read it if you are interested in adding extra methods to this package.
 The latest hacker's guide can also be found on GitHub at https://github.com/finance-quote/finance-quote/blob/master/Documentation/Hackers-Guide

+# POD ERRORS

+Hey! **The above document had some coding errors, which are explained below:**

+- Around line 160:

+    &#x3d;over should be: '=over' or '=over positive\_number'

+- Around line 186:

+    You forgot a '=back' before '=head2'